sdlarsen1/CMPUT291/Midterm Review.md

   )
   ```

-Participation Constraints
-  - similar to _Key Constraints_, except relationship attributes must have __NOT NULL__

 Set-Value Attributes
   - cannot store more than one value in a field
   - same problem arises when mapping a relationship with a set-value attribute